dariodimarzo/bq-query-runner/README.md

 gcloud auth application-default login
 ```

-Stores your own credentials in a well-known file that ADC reads automatically.

-> When running **inside Google Cloud** (Compute Engine, Cloud Run, Composer, …)
-> ADC can also use the attached service account, so none of the above is needed.
+> When running **inside Google Cloud** (Compute Engine, Cloud Run, Composer, …) the attached service account can be used, so none of the above is needed.
-> If no credentials can be found, the run stops at the credentials check with a
+> If no credentials can be found, the run stops at the credentials check with a clear error.
-> clear error.

 ## Usage